vokac/iam-website/content/en/blog/news/new-iam-website.md

 If you find something is missing or broken, let us know by opening an issue or suggest changes.
-The new Docsy website makes this very easy to anyone with a Github account, just see the tab on the rigth of each page.
+The new Docsy website makes this very easy to anyone with a Github account, just see the tab on the right of each page.

 [docsy]: https://www.docsy.dev/
 [hugo]: https://gohugo.io/